-National Regional Informatio

-Name: Pascal Bain

-Head of the SPICE Scientific Department
+Name: Pascal Bain Head of the SPICE Scientific Department

+·

 Pascal.bain@agencerecherche.fr

 Name: Negar Naghavi-Fleury

 Scientific Officer

 Negar.NAGHAVI-FLEURY@agencerecherche.fr mailto:

 Contact Point

 Name: Elisa Meriggio for TRI 2 and TRI 4

 Scientific Project Manager

 Elisa.meriggio@agencerecherche.fr

 Name: Thamires Moreira for TRI 3 and TRI 7

 Scientific Project Manager

 Thamires.moreira@agencerecherche.fr

 Funding commitment 3 000 000 €

 Anticipated number of

 projects to be funded 8 to 10

-.
 500 000 € per project as a maximum in exceptional and highly justified

 cases.

 Maximum funding per However, ANR expects typical funding requests per project to range

-awarded project/per partne
+awarded project/per pa

-and dea project per partie funded partners involved and whether the coordinator of the project is
+awai ueu pi oject/ per pa funded partners involved and whether the coordinator of the project is

 funded by ANR or not.

 Please consult the ANR Funding regulations and the Appendix for

 applicants to ANR on the ANR website for detailed information

 https://anr.fr/CETP-2024

-Eligible types of Within this framework, public research organisations (such as
+Eligible types of

+organisations Within this framework, public research organisations (such as

-organisations Universities, EPST or EPIC) as well as private entities (such as companies,
+Universities, EPST or EPIC) as well as private entities (such as companies,

 NGOs and foundations) and public authorities may be eligible (provided

 that at least one French public research organisation requesting funding

 to ANR is involved in the consortium).

 Only the following Call Modules are eligible for ANR:

 - TRI2 CM2024-03A Advanced renewable energy (RE) technologies for

 power production (ROA)

-Eligible Call Modules - TRI3 CM2024-04 Carbon capture, utilisation and storage (CCUS)
+- TRI3 CM2024-04 Carbon capture, utilisation and storage (CCUS)

-- TRI3 CM2024-05 Hydrogen & renewable fuels.
+Eligible Call Modules - TRI3 CM2024-05 Hydrogen & renewable fuels.
 Concerning hydrogen

 production only green hydrogen production will be eligible for ANR.

 - TRI4 CM2024-06 Heating and cooling technologies

 - TRI4 CM2024-07 Geothermal energy technologies

-- TRI7 CM2024-10 Clean energy integration in the built environment
+- TRI7 CM2024-07 Clean energy integration in the built environment

+The Children energy integration in the built environment